pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 comment: false
 ---

+## WIP Warning:

+This chapter was just publicly released, it's still under review for typos, grammatical mistakes, etc ... so expect to find some if you decide to read it now.
+If you find errors, feel free to reach out.
+It should take about a day to go through the final review.

 ## What we'll cover

 We implemented a simplified version of the `SET` command in [Chapter 2][chapter-2], in this chapter we will complete the command by implementing all [its options][redis-doc-set].
 Note that we're still not following the [Redis Protocol][redis-protocol], we will address that in the next chapter.